wagdav/thewagner.net/content/2019-09-25-Consistent-vocabulary.markdown

 In Python we used different, specialized language constructs to apply our `project` function:

-* _conditional_: to handle the case when the input point may be missing
+* _Conditional_: to handle the case when the input point may be missing
-* _list comprehension (or loop)_: when the function is applied on a collection of points
+* _List comprehension (or loop)_: when the function is applied on a collection of points
-* _try-except block_: when the data file decoding may fail
+* _Try-except block_: when the data file decoding may fail
-* _special keywords async/await_: when the function operates on results of asynchronous computations.
+* _Special keywords async/await_: when the function operates on results of asynchronous computations

 In Haskell we always used `fmap`, because these seemingly different computations can all be modeled as a functor.
 Instead of using special